boolean-uk/csharp-cloud-aws-day-2/README.md

-# C# Cloud AWS Day One
+# C# Cloud AWS - Day Two

 ## Learning Objectives

-- Understand how to deploy an API to AWS Elastic Beanstalk
+- Understand how to set up an EC2 instance to host a backend application
-- Understand how to spin up an AWS PostgreSQL instance
+- Learn basic networking and create a VPC, including setting up an API Gateway to expose endpoints
-- Host frontend static files on AWS S3
+- Introduction to AWS Identity and Access Management (IAM) and policies

 ## Instructions